 Expressing Cultural Identity—Consumers may purchase a product or service that resonates with them culturally or reinforces their ethnic identity.

-Overall, understanding the Need Recognition phase is about understanding the target audience, noting their pain points, and identifying what influences (external and internal) can potentially engage with a client’s product.
+Overall, understanding the Need Recognition phase is about understanding the target audience, noting their pain points, and identifying what influences (external and internal) can potentially engage consumers with your product or service.
 It’s a very basic concept that can help marketers navigate through the noise of overly-complicated buzzwords and here-today-gone-tomorrow concepts and strategies.